ofirnachum/tree_rnn/README.md

 You may immediately run "dummy" demos via simple_demo.py and modulo_demo.py.

-Code for evaluation on the Standford Sentiment Treebank (used by the paper) is also available in sentiment.py.
+Code for evaluation on the Stanford Sentiment Treebank (used by the paper) is also available in sentiment.py.
 To run this, you'll need to download the relevant data.